Klgibsonjr/horiseon-accessibility-refactor/README.md

 <h2 align="center">Accessibility Code Refactor</h2>

 #### Description
 The purpose of this project was to increase the accessiblity of Horiseon's webpage.

 This was achieved by executing the following changes:

-> * A clear title for the website was present
+> * Added a clear title for the website
-> * Use semantic HTML elements
+> * Implemented more semantic HTML elements to provide more meanig to the code.
 > * Logically structure the HTML code before adding CSS
 > * Add alt attributes to all the image with concise descriptions
 > * Consolidate the CSS file to reduce clear and increase clarity